A GenEO Domain Decomposition method for Saddle Point problems: Schur complement preconditioning

-In order to control the value of $c_R$ defined above, we introduce a two-level preconditioner similarly to what is done for Schur complement method in \cite[\S~7.8.3, page 197]{Dolean:2015:IDDSiam} or in \cite{Spillane:2013:ASC}.
-In our case, the generalized eigenvalue value problem in each subdomain $1\le i\le N$ to be solved to build the coarse space reads:
+In order to control the value of $c_R$ defined above, we introduce two two-level preconditioners.
+The first one is similar to what is done for Schur complement methods in \cite[\S~7.8.3, page 197]{Dolean:2015:IDDSiam} or in \cite{Spillane:2013:ASC}.
+The second one is a cheaper lightweight version of the former but then not with a full control of its spectrum.
+In practice, in our numerical experiments both methods perform similarly in terms of iterations counts and thus with an advantage in terms of elapsed time for the second preconditioner.
+For both two-level methods, the generalized eigenvalue value problem in each subdomain $1\le i\le N$ to be solved to build the coarse space is inferred from the definition of the constant $c_R$ in eq.~\eqref{eq:cRMS1onelevel}:

+This generalized eigenvalue problem contains inverses of some local matrices on both sides and in order to solve it via e.g. Arpack, we have to factorize one of them.
+This difficulty can be overcome since the right matrix is the inverse of the Schur complement of the extended sparse matrix~\eqref{eq:systemeetendu}.
+It is thus amenable to a factorization using only sparse matrix factorizations.

 It can be solved in $O(1)$ communications.
 The coarse space is defined as follows.
-Let $\tau_{S_1}$ be a user-defined threshold; for each subdomain $1 \le i \le N$, we introduce a subspace $W_i\subset \R^{rank(\tilde B_i)}$:
+Let $\tau_{S_1}$ be a user-defined threshold; for each subdomain $1 \le i \le N$, we introduce a subspace $\tilde W_i\subset \R^{rank(\tilde B_i)}$: